tirimid/tirimid.net/software/mincbuild.md

 really an issue.

 As of writing this, mincbuild is only 1073 lines of C code, and the resulting binary from the build is 44KB in size.
-For reference, the CMake source tree is *over 1 MILLION lines of code!* While this bloat might kind of be useful in extremely large codebases, more minimalist software has zero need for that sorta crap.

-If your software is so minimalist (or designed in such a way) that the entire source implementation fits in one file, you are better off using something like Make, because mincbuild (while it will also work for this use-case) is meant specifically for minimalist software implemented across multiple source files.
+If your software is so minimalist (or designed in such a way) that the entire source implementation fits in one file, you are better off using something like Make, because mincbuild (while it will also work for this use-case) is meant specifically for minimalist software implemented across multiple source files, allowing for incremental compilation.

 ## Installation and setup